-A complete license application packet, including forms and instructions, may be obtained by submitting a written request to AHCA, or the application packet may be downloaded electronically from the AHCA Long Term Care Unit.
+A complete license application packet, including forms and instructions, may be obtained by submitting a written request to AHCA, or the application packet may be downloaded electronically from the AHCA Assisted Living Unit.
 Written requests should be forwarded to:

 AGENCY FOR HEALTH CARE ADMINISTRATION

 LONG TERM CARE UNIT